 People with refugee status can apply for naturalisation after three years' residence in the State from the date they arrived in the country not from the date when they were granted refugee status.
 For other non-EEA nationals, the residence required is five years.
-To apply for citizenship a form entitled 'Form 8' must be completed by the person concerned and submitted to INIS.
-This amended form was introduced in September 2016 and now applicants must submit their original passports with their application for naturalisation.213 It must include accompanying evidence of the applicant's residence in Ireland and a copy of the declaration of refugee status.
+To apply for citizenship a form entitled 'Form 8' must be completed by the person concerned and submitted to ISD.
+This amended form was introduced in September 2016 and now applicants must submit their original passports with their application for naturalisation.291 It must include accompanying evidence of the applicant's residence in Ireland and a copy of the declaration of refugee status.

-There are no fees for refugees, stateless persons or programme refugees to apply for naturalisation except for the 175 \in application fee.
+There are no fees for refugees, stateless persons or programme refugees to apply for naturalisation except for the 175 € application fee.
 Once the application is granted the certification of naturalisation is free for refugees.
-For other adults the cost for issuing a certificate of naturalisation is 950 \in .
-The Minister for Justice and Equality holds citizenship ceremonies and according to latest figures 10,158 people - including 3,136 children - were granted Irish citizenship in 2018.214 It is unclear how many previously held refugee status or were beneficiaries of subsidiary protection.
+For other adults the cost for issuing a certificate of naturalisation is 950 €.
+The Minister for Justice and Equality holds citizenship ceremonies and according to latest figures 10,158 people - including 3,136 children - were granted Irish citizenship in 2018.292 Of these, 51 people previously held refugee status.293 Whilst exact figures for Irish citizenship grants are not available for 2019, at the end of August 2019, 30 people with refugee status became naturalised.294 Further statistics were not released by INIS in 2019.